OskarLindgren/GeneralPurposeTools/readme.md

 ## Info

 I am not responsible for anything done with this program.
 You are free to edit the code as you see fit.
 But if you redistribute it, add yourself to the list of authors in `main.ini`

+V 1.0 - 1.2 can be found at [MageSneaky's github](https://github.com/MageSneaky/CatTools)